Covering your tracks

 Clearing your browser history

-When you browse the internet, information about websites that you have visited is stored on the computer/laptop.
-You can clear your browser history making it less likely that someone else will find out where you have been online.
+When you browse the internet, your computer or laptop stores information about the websites you’ve visited.
+You can clear your browser history to make it less likely that someone else will see where you’ve been online.

-Click here for information on how to clear your browsing history.
+Click below for information on how to clear your browsing history:

 Using private or incognito mode

-Browsing in private or incognito mode means that information of your online activity will not be stored on the laptop/computer.
+Browsing in private or incognito mode means your online activity won’t be saved on the laptop or computer.

 Click here for information on how to browse in private or incognito mode.